Horsefly, British Columbia: Early community

 By the 1890s, the town served the miners and ranchers of the area.
 In 1896, Minnie Hazel Walters was the first Caucasian child born in the town.
 That year, Alex Meiss established a small hotel, as did Harry Walters the following year.
 Harry was the inaugural postmaster 1897–1905.
 A separate post office operated 1895–1908 downstream at the mining operation.

 In 1902, a branch of Harvey Bailey Co.
 (Ashcroft) established a store.
 In 1904, Meiss, built a three-storey hotel with 14 rooms.
 In 1910, he owned the first car in the community.
 That year, Annie Moore was the inaugural school teacher.
 In 1912, a toll bridge superseded fording the river.
 The next year, Chelsey Bell and his sister Lena opened a store in the Walter's hotel, later relocating to larger premises.

 Later community

 Having about 1,000 residents in the vicinity, Horsefly is a popular tourist destination with a forestry based economy.
 Sockeye salmon return each fall to spawn in the Horsefly River.

-Horsefly offers all the amenities to locals and visitors, including a K–12 school, a general store, gas station, hardware store, museum, motel, cafe, beauty salons, neighbourhood pub, fire department, community hall (managed by the community club), and a seniors activity & wellness society.

 Around 2005, internet connectivity came.
 In 2021, ABC Communications, the only provider of fibre optic service, upgraded the speed and reliability of the internet.

+Horsefly has a general store, a gas station, a post office, several small businesses, and an elementary school.
+It also has the Horsefly Volunteer Fire Department, one of the premier volunteer fire departments in British Columbia.

+Climate

+Horsefly has a humid continental climate, with warm summers, and moderately cold, snowy winters.